Space Hulk (1993 video game): Gameplay

 Switching to the Terminator View Screen offers a first-person perspective of the mission through the Marines' eyes.
 The Screen contains five monitors: a large primary monitor at the bottom and four smaller secondary displays arrayed above.
 The primary monitor displays the view of the Marine under the player's control.
 The character is moved by pressing the keyboard's cursor keys or clicking the directional arrows next to the monitor.
 The mouse is also used to aim and shoot at targets, although the computer determines if an accurate shot kills the target.
 The secondary monitors show the views of other squad members.
 Although the player cannot control the movements of these Marines through these interfaces, he or she can click them to shoot the Marines' weapons at the centre of their views.
 However, the player can take full control of a Marine by switching the character's view to the primary monitor.

 At any time, Marines armed with Storm Bolters and not under the player's control assume "Overwatch" mode, automatically firing at obstacles and enemies that come into their paths.
-Storm Bolters have unlimited ammo but may jam under sustained firing, rendering the weapon useless for a few seconds until the malfunction is cleared.
-In melee the Power Fist is of limited effectiveness against a Genestealer's razor-sharp claws, while Marines armed with Lightning Claws or Thunder Hammer & Storm Shield are hand-to-hand specialists who forgo a ranged weapon.
+Storm Bolters have unlimited ammo, but may jam under sustained firing, rendering the weapon useless for a few seconds until the malfunction is cleared.
+In melee, the Power Fist is of limited effectiveness against a Genestealer's razor-sharp claws, while Marines armed with Lightning Claws or Thunder Hammer & Storm Shield are hand-to-hand specialists who forgo a ranged weapon.

 Although the action unfolds in real-time, the player can pause the game by clicking the "Freeze" button and entering "Freeze Time".
-While in this mode, every unit stops its motion while a timer runs down; the player can freely issue and modify orders to the Marines.
+During this mode, all units stop moving while a timer runs down; the player can freely issue and modify orders to the Marines.
 Once the timer is depleted or the Freeze button is clicked again, every unit resumes its movement.
 The timer for Freeze Time slowly replenishes, as long as the game stays in real-time.

 Synopsis

 Setting

 Space Hulk is a video game based on a 1989 board game of the same name.
 Set in the fictional Warhammer 40,000 universe, the video game tasks the player to take control of genetically enhanced soldiers called Space Marines.
-As veterans of their Space Marine Chapter who earn the right to wear powered exoskeletons known as Terminator Armor, these Marines embark on missions aboard the eponymous derelict starships that drift in and out of the Warp, an alternate region of space through which vast interstellar distances can be traversed in a short time.
+As veterans of their Space Marine Chapter who earn the right to wear powered exoskeletons known as Terminator Armor, these Marines embark on missions aboard the eponymous derelict starships that drift in and out of the Warp, an alternate region of space where vast interstellar distances can be traversed in a short time.
 The vessels are infested with Genestealers, four-armed aliens, who invade worlds encountered in the ships' paths.
 Sworn to protect the human race, the Marines aim to eradicate the alien threat.